atifabedeen/MED_Segmentation/README.md

 # MED_Segmentation

 ## Overview
-**MED_Segmentation** is a medical image segmentation pipeline designed for segmenting 3D volumetric data, particularly for Left Atrium segmentation from MRI images.
-The pipeline implements state-of-the-art deep learning models such as **UNETR** and **VNET**, and includes steps for data preprocessing, training, evaluation, and uncertainty quantification.
+**MED_Segmentation** is a medical image segmentation pipeline designed for segmenting 3D volumetric data, particularly for Spleen segmentation from MRI images.
+The pipeline implements state-of-the-art deep learning models such as **UNET**, **VNET**, and **UNETR**, and includes steps for data preprocessing, training, evaluation, and uncertainty quantification.

 Key features:
 - Data preprocessing with augmentations
-- Support for multiple model architectures (UNETR, VNET)
+- Support for multiple model architectures (UNET, VNET, UNETR)
 - Experiment tracking using MLFlow
 - Version control with DVC
 - Uncertainty quantification using methods like Monte Carlo Dropout